uhlmanngroup/cir4mics/README.md

 Run from within the poetry shell and the right working directory (see above).
 ### How to simulate NPCs
 `jupyter-lab cir4mics/NPC_testlab.ipynb`

+#### Run a minimal script
+- Start an IDE of your choice
+- Load cir4mics/cir4mics/call_functions.py

 ### How to include new models to the simulator
 `jupyter-lab cir4mics/Include_models.ipynb`